Laura Hamman-Ortiz, Ph.D.

 Faculty, English as a New Language

-Laura’s research focuses on language and literacy learning in elementary bilingual classrooms.
-Her research interests include two-way bilingual education, translanguaging, student identity negotiation, and genre-based writing pedagogy.
-She has published on these topics in refereed journals such as the Bilingual Research Journal, Language and Education, the Journal of Literacy Research, and the Journal of Second Language Writing.
-Laura received her Ph.D. in Curriculum & Instruction from the University of Wisconsin-Madison and her undergraduate and Master's degrees from the University of Notre Dame.
+Laura’s research focuses on language and literacy learning in elementary bilingual classrooms, with specific interests in two-way bilingual education, translanguaging, and writing pedagogy.
+She has published on these topics in refereed journals such as the Bilingual Research Journal, Language and Education, TESOL Quarterly, the Journal of Literacy Research, and the Journal of Second Language Writing.
+Laura received her Ph.D. in Curriculum & Instruction from the University of Wisconsin-Madison and her undergraduate and master's degrees from the University of Notre Dame.

-In her free time, Hamman-Ortiz is an avid long-distance runner and enjoys spending time with her husband and daughter and hiking in the mountains of Colorado.
+In her free time, Laura is an avid long-distance runner and enjoys spending time with her husband and young daughters.